Rob McKenna: Tax policy

 McKenna has, on several occasions, defended the "2/3 rule" requiring a two-thirds vote before any tax increases.
 He opposed I-1098, a ballot initiative to impose state income taxes on households earning more than $400,000.
 He supports increasing the Business & Occupation (B&O) tax credit to $4,800 per year for small businesses in all categories.
 Prior to a US Supreme Court ruling allowing such action; McKenna has proposed requiring out-of-state businesses that sell into Washington (including online and mail-order companies) to pay state taxes, even if they lack a physical presence there.
 Washington began collecting sales tax from out-of-state companies in 2018.
 On May 20, 2021, McKenna joined a lawsuit against a capital gains tax signed into law by Washington governor and his 2012 gubernatorial opponent Jay Inslee.
 The lawsuit alleges that the tax is a state income tax in disguise and is unconstitutional due to precedent, with a graduated state income tax being declared unconstitutional in 1933.
-In September 2021, Grant County superior court judge Brian Huber allowed this lawsuit to move forward.
+In September 2021, Douglas County superior court judge Brian Huber allowed this lawsuit to move forward.